editorconfig/editorconfig-core-net/README.md

 # EditorConfig .NET Core

-The EditorConfig .NET coreprovides the same functionality as the [EditorConfig C Core][] and [EditorConfig Python Core][].
+The EditorConfig .NET core provides the same functionality as the [EditorConfig C Core][] and [EditorConfig Python Core][].

 ## Installation